woodrush/lambdalisp/README.md

 - new, defclass, defmethod, `.`, field assignment by setf

-## Supported Lambda Calculus Reduction Engines
+## Supported Lambda Calculus Interpreters
-LambdaLisp can be run on other lambda calculus interpreters as well.
 Below is a summary of the supported languages and interpreters.
+These lambda calculus interpreters run on the terminal, and automatically handles the previously described [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) for the standard input and output.

-Each language uses a different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.
+Each language uses a slightly different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.

-LambdaLisp is written natively as a lambda term that accepts and produces the I/O encoding of Binary Lambda Calculus, and is adapted to each of the languages by wrapping it with an encoder-decoder that absorbs the encoding differences in each environment.
+LambdaLisp is written natively as a lambda term that accepts and produces the I/O encoding of the language [Binary Lambda Calculus](https://tromp.github.io/cl/cl.html).
+It is adapted to other languages by wrapping it with an encoder-decoder that absorbs the string-to-lambda encoding differences in each environment.

 | Language                                                     | Extension | Engine                  | Program Format               |
 |--------------------------------------------------------------|-----------|-------------------------|------------------------------|